yotambaram/product-line-words-counter/README.md

 ## Executing:

-* Open the project and run node command (make sour you are on the right project level):
+* Open the project and run node command (make sure you are on the right project level):
 ```
 $ node index